 This was a big hit even the kids liked it because the mango pieces masked the taste of the bitter gourd and so no scowls.

-This week I tried Krishna Arjuna's Kakarakaya kaarappodi, followed here for the most part, I did not have Bengalgram dal, so substituted Toor Dal, also cut down the Red chillies to about 6 since the 4 bitter gourds were not too big.
+This week I tried Krishna Arjuna's Kakarakaya kaarappodi, [Can't find the original link, use this one from Vahrehvah] followed here for the most part, I did not have Bengalgram dal, so substituted Toor Dal, also cut down the Red chillies to about 6 since the 4 bitter gourds were not too big.
 This tasted excellent with rice mixed with ghee and the podi.